Anonymous-paper-repo/UI-prototype/README.md

 ## Compute Uniform Interpolant

 There are two ways to compute the UI:
 1. Run the main method in /src/swing/FameGUI.java or type 'java -jar UI-prototype.jar' in your terminal to call a GUI out.
-You could load the target ontology by cliking the "Load Ontology" button, and specify the concept/role names you want to forget, click the "Forget" button you will see the uniform interpolant computed by the system.
-You could save the result locally as an .owl file by clicking the "Save Ontology" button.
+You could load the target ontology by clicking the "Load Ontology" button, and specifying the concept/role names you want to forget, click the "Forget" button you will see the uniform interpolant computed by the system.
+You could save the result locally as an 'owl' file by clicking the "Save Ontology" button.
 2. Using the UI API.
 There is a code template showing how to compute the UI.